Hgoatly/Discover-Skane/testing.md

 10. I want to know what kind of cultural activities there are in the largest cities in Skåne, so that I know whether to book a city break there.

 - Navigate to the 'City and Culture' section of the website.
+- **Test Case 1**:
   - Ensure that the 'Malmö', 'Helsingborg' and 'Lund' images show pictures of each city.
+- **Expected Result**: 'Malmö', 'Helsingborg' and 'Lund' images are visible.
+- **Actual Result**: Pass.

+- **Test Case 2**:
   - Ensure the that text below each image details recommended cultural activities in Malmö, Helsingborg and Lund respectively.
+- **Expected Results**: Text below 'Malmö', 'Helsingborg' and 'Lund' images should be visible.
+- **Actual Results**: Pass.

+- **Test Case 3**:
   - Ensure that when 'Show on Map is clicked, the map is visible, and the image is hidden.
+- **Expected Result** When 'Show on Map' is clicked, the map should be visible, and the image should be hidden.
+- **Actual Result**: Pass.

+- **Test Case 4**:
   - Ensure that when 'Hide Map is clicked, the map is hidden and the image is visible.
+- **Expected Result**: When 'Hide Map' is clicked, the map will be hidden, and the image will be visible.
+- **Actual Result**: Pass.

+- **Test Case 5**:
   - Ensure that there are custom markers on each map.
+- **Expected Result**: When maps are visible, custom markers shoule be displayed on them.
+- **Actual Result**: Pass.

+- **Test Case 6**:
   - Ensure that when clicked, each marker will display an infowindow.
+- **Expected Result**: Each marker will display an infowindow when clicked.
+- **Actual Result**: Pass.

+- **Test Case 7**:
   - Ensure that each infowindow details information about recommended cultural activities in Malmö, Helsingborg and Lund.
+- **Expected Result**: Each infowindow will display information about recommended cultural activities in Malmö, Helsingborg and Lund.
+- **Actual Result**: Pass.

+- **Test Case 8**:
 - Ensure that the 'Attribution' link on each infowindow works, and takes the user to an external site, which opens in a new tab.

-- **Expected Result**: All images and maps to render, all infowindows to open and display the correct content, and all 'Attribution' links to navigate to an external site which opens in a new tab.

-- **Actual Result**: Pass.

 11. I want to find some hotel deals, so that I can book my holiday in Skåne.